What is it?

 How do the numbers stack up?

-At a list price of $60,630 for this range-topping model, the Navara certainly manages to undercut many competitors’ equivalently-placed models – do keep in mind, though, that the Navara misses out on a few features many of these offer.
+At a list price of $60,630 for this range-topping model, the 2022 Nissan Navara certainly manages to undercut many competitors’ equivalently-placed models.
+Do keep in mind, though, that the Navara misses out on a few features many of these offer.
 However, Nissan is offering the PRO-4X automatic at a fixed drive-away price offer of $62,790 which certainly sweetens the deal.
 Certain other variants are also offered with fixed drive-away pricing as well.

 Also worth highlighting is the Navara’s fuel consumption of 9.0L/100km over the course of my 685km of testing – an acceptable rise over the 8.1L/100km claim, and on the lower side of average for the class.